stacksjs/stacks/.stacks/buddy/README.md

 Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.

-> Convention over configuration is our mantra. _- Chris_
+> “Convention over configuration” is the Stacks mantra. _- Chris Breuer_

 <!-- ![Atomic UI & FX Design](./apps/docs/images/diagram.png) -->